capybara-brain346/moe-router/README.md

 # moe-router

-A small Mixture-of-Experts (MoE) Transformer trained from scratch to demonstrate how modern sparse expert models (Mixtral, GLaM, Switch Transformer) achieve more model capacity without increasing per-token compute.
+A small Mixture-of-Experts (MoE) Transformer trained from scratch to learn how sparse expert models work and to study their performance, routing behavior, and efficiency under realistic conditions.